 A Good Problem for a Personal Trainer

-Over the past week I’ve run into a problem – a good problem, mind you – but a problem nonetheless.
-Four clients that I used to train want to come back.
-The problem is, where do I fit them in my schedule?
+Over the past week, I’ve run into a problem—a good problem, mind you—but a problem nonetheless.
+Four former clients want to return to training.
+The issue is… where do I fit them into my schedule?

-I’ll be speaking about client retention at this year’s canfitpro conference in Toronto.
-In the meantime, check out my book The Business of Personal Training: 20 Principles to Success for more information.
+I’ll be speaking on the topic of client retention at this year’s canfitpro conference in Toronto.
+In the meantime, check out my book The Business of Personal Training: 20 Principles to Success for actionable strategies to build a sustainable, referral-based personal training business.

 follow